keijiro/jp.keijiro.rtmidi/README.md

 [RtMidi]: https://github.com/thestk/rtmidi

-Note that this plugin only provides a thin wrapper around the original C API, which requires the use of unsafe and unmanaged code.
-It's not recommended to use this plugin directoly in application code.
-Instead, consider using a high-level library like [Minis].
+Note that this plugin only provides low-level MIDI I/O functionality.
+For application-level use, it's recommended to use a higher-level library like [Minis], a MIDI extension for the Input System.

 [Minis]: https://github.com/keijiro/Minis